 - Identify major periods, artists, mediums, and subjects in art.

 - Demonstrate knowledge of the basics of visual art and its importance in relationship to the history of the Western World.

 - Reveal an awareness of artists’ techniques and styles, motifs, and perspectives.

 - Identify the social, religious, political, and economic conditions affecting art works, aesthetics, and movements.

 - Describe art controversies and how they affect society.

 - Summarize the traditions of Western art as it has evolved from its origins in ancient Greece to the present.

 - Identify the importance of art in relationship to Christianity and develop a Christian worldview for evaluating works of art based upon specific criteria.

-This course consists of 5 concept maps, 5 sets of discussion questions, an art/aesthetics paper, a museum report, 5 quizzes, and 1 final essay and project.
+This course consists of 5 concept maps, 5 sets of discussion questions, an art/aesthetics paper, an art controversy paper, a museum report, 5 quizzes, a final project, and a final essay.

-Each assignment ranges in value from 20 to 100 points with the exception of the museum project and essay which are 150 and 250 points respectively, for a total of 1,000 points possible.
+The assignments range from 20 to 100 points except the final essay which is 150 points, for a total of 1,000 points possible.